restic/restic/CONTRIBUTING.md

 Remember, the easier it is for us to reproduce the bug, the earlier it will be corrected!

-In addition, you can compile restic with debug support by running `go run build.go -tags debug` and instructing it to create a debug log by setting the environment variable `DEBUG_LOG` to a file, e.g. like this:
+In addition, you can instruct restic to create a debug log by setting the environment variable `DEBUG_LOG` to a file, e.g. like this:

     $ export DEBUG_LOG=/tmp/restic-debug.log
     $ restic backup ~/work